 Pondering whether or not to put your pronouns in your work email signature or your LinkedIn bio?
 Wondering how you should approach this topic with your staff and/or colleagues?
 You aren’t alone.

-Beyond all politics, the most important thing is that we are able to create safe, accessible working environments for everyone who works in any place of employment.
+Beyond all politics, the most important thing is that we can create safe, accessible working environments for everyone in any place of employment.
 Regardless of personal opinion, creating safety for members of the trans and non-binary communities should be of the utmost importance for all companies.
 Appropriately using pronouns in the workplace is just one of the ways to do this.

 Let’s discuss in more detail how to do this and why it is so important in the first place.